is0xjh25/dns-server/README.md

 Note that DNS usually uses UDP, but this project will use TCP because it is a more useful skill for you to learn.
 A DNS message over TCP is slightly different from that over UDP: it has a two-byte header that specify the length (in bytes) of the message, not including the two-byte header itself [4, 5].
 This means that you know the size of the message before you read it, and can malloc() enough space for it.\
 \
 Assume that there is only one question in the DNS request you receive, although the standard allows there to be more than one.
 If there is more than one answer in the reply, then only log the first one, but always reply to the client with the entire list of answers.
 If there is no answer in the reply, log the request line only.
 If the first answer in the response is not a AAAA field, then do not print a log entry (for any answer in the response).
 The program should be ready to accept another query as soon as it has processed the previous query and response.
-(If Non-blocking option is implemented, it must be ready before this too.)

 ## Cache Option
 As above, but cache the five (5) most recent answers to queries.
 Answer directly if possible, instead of querying the server again.